douglascayers/sfdc-lightning-picklist-field-component/README.md

 # Lightning Picklist Field Select Component

 Lightning Component that renders `lightning:select` with options from an sobject picklist field.
+Ideally, this component shouldn't be needed but as of Winter '16 release the `force:inputField` component has a [bug that when used with picklist fields it renders disabled](https://success.salesforce.com/issues_view?id=a1p3A0000001BaTQAU).
+Disabled form fields are not conducive to users entering data.

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"